czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

         - Retransmit immediately
       - Used in TCP
         - Need to be careful if frames can be reordered
-        - Today's TCP identifies a loss if there are *three* duplicate acks in a row
+        - Today's TCP identifies a loss if there are *three* duplicate ACKs in a row